glinraen/CallGirl/README.md

 # CallGirl
-Generic CRUD 5 model rails ui skeleton for use as a starting point for other rails applications.
+Now With More Heat!
+AdminLTE Template now in place.
+CallGirl is a Generic CRUD 5 model rails ui skeleton for use as a starting point for other rails applications.
 Nested with has_many&lt;->belongs_to relationships between each section.
+Bootstrap-sass, AdminLTE, Plus Mongoid and ActiveRecord in the same bed!

 Each: